Paisley (design): Modern use

 The 1960s proved to be a time of great revival for the paisley design in Western culture.
 Popular culture in the United States developed a strong interest in eastern cultures, including many traditionally Indian styles.
-Paisley was one of them, being worn by recording artists such as The Beatles.
+Paisley was one of them, being worn by recording artists such as The Beatles, Queen, and David Bowie.

 Today, the design remains common, appearing on jewellery, suit ties, pocket books, cake decorations, tattoos, mouse pads for computers, scarves, and dresses.
 Paisley bandanas, long used by cowboys, came in the latter twentieth century to be worn by many blue-collar laborers as protection from dust, and were sported by entertainers popular with such workers, such as the country musician Willie Nelson.

 The motif also influences furniture design internationally, with many countries applying paisley decoration to wallpaper, pillows, curtains, bed spreads, and like furnishings.